auraphp/Aura.View/README.md

 The output from the view template is automatically retained and becomes available via the `getContent()` method.
 We can also call `setLayout()` from inside the view template, allowing us to pick a layout as part of the view logic.

-All template data is shared between the view and the layout.
+All template dats is shared between the view and the layout.
 Any data values assigned to the view, or modified by the view, are used as-is by the layout.

 Similarly, all helpers are shared between the view and the layout.
 This sharing situation allows the view to modify data and helpers before the layout is executed.

+Finally, all section bodies are shared between the view and the layout.
+A section that is captured from the view template can therefore be used by the layout template.